AlexWilton/SpaceVideoGame/readme.md

 COMPILE/RUN from Source Cocde
 ---------------------------------
--Download and install intellij.
+- Download and install intellij.
--Open the SpaceVideoGame directory as a project.
+- Open the SpaceVideoGame directory as a project.
--Compile the project.
+- Compile the project.
 Run the main method in the Main class (located in the main package).

 DOCUMENTATION
 ---------------------------------
 The following documentation can be found in the documentation directory:
--Player Manuel
+- Player Manuel
--Design Document (Original + Revised)
+- Design Document (Original + Revised)
--Testing Document
+- Testing Document
--Design + Implemenation Decision Essay
+- Design + Implemenation Decision Essay